lambda-snail/dotnet-host-example/readme.md

 However, the sample project did not contain an example of the scenario that I was interested in, and I had some trouble making it work with Rider.

+There is ample documentation on how to call native code from C#, however I have found little information about calling functions in the host in a native hosting scenario.
+If I host a dotnet runtime in my program, that is probably because I wish to script parts of that program, which makes it natural to assume that I also want to call functions and send data back and forth.
+The current sample project and documentation did not explain how to call C++ functions in the host program from the hosted dotnet.

 This repository is an attempt to make the example work with Rider and add more examples for my own reference.
 I have also taken the liberty to attempt to address some of the warnings that clang-tidy gives.

+### Disclaimer

+The purpose of this repository is to provide some hands-on examples and gather some links to relevant documentation.
+It is _not_ a demonstration of best practices, nor a demonstration of how to create pretty code.
+Feel free to use this code however you wish, but let's be responsible with random code that we find on the internet :)

 # Documentation

 I haven't found any real documentation on this topic, apart from the article on MS Learn and the sample repository.
 There is also this [design document](https://github.com/dotnet/runtime/blob/main/docs/design/features/native-hosting.md) on the native hosting feature that seems to document the functions used in the sample.

+To invoke functions provided by the host there seem to be basically two ways to go (that I'm aware of):

+1. Provide function pointers to dotnet that expose the desired functionality.
+This was outlined in the discussion [here](https://github.com/dotnet/runtime/issues/41319).
+2. Declare functions with internal linkage (`__Internal`) and do a P/Invoke into the host binary.
+See the discussions in [this](https://github.com/dotnet/runtime/issues/7267) and then [this](https://github.com/dotnet/runtime/issues/56331) github issue.

 # How to Run

 All compilation and running is through the project called `NativeHost` that shows up as a c# project in Rider.

-# Added Examples
+# Provide Function Pointers to Hosted Dotnet Code

 ## Native Host Exposing Functions to Managed Assembly

-I was mainly interested in how to make the hosted c# code call back into the host.
-A reply on [this](https://github.com/dotnet/runtime/issues/41319) github issue suggested that you can do this by passing in a function pointer, without using the `Marshal.GetDelegateForFunctionPointer` that shows up if you google the topic.
+I got this idead from a reply on [this](https://github.com/dotnet/runtime/issues/41319) github issue, that suggested that you can do this by passing in a function pointer, without using the `Marshal.GetDelegateForFunctionPointer` that shows up if you google the topic.

 In short, this can be achieved by declaring a method like so in c#: